SimonHansul/DEBBase.jl/README.md

 # DEBBase.jl

 Functions to run reserveless DEB and DEB-TKTD models, including mixture effects. <br>
-The idea of DEBBase is to serve as a simple base model for DEB-TKTD modelling.
+The purpose of DEBBase is to serve as a simple base model for DEB-TKTD modelling and provide the basic infrastucture to perform DEB-TKTD modelling.
 The purpose of DEBBase is explicitly not to provide functionality for parameter estimation or other kinds of analyses.
-This base model should be extendable and modular.
-The design of DEBBase generally favors code readability and transparency over performance.

 ## Features

-- Custom datatypes to store DEB and global parameter sets
+- Custom data types to store DEB and global parameter sets
 - Default parameter sets serve as a reference for implementation and testing
 - Definition of ODE systems for DEB-TKTD with mixture exposure
+    - Reserveless DEB
+    - TK with account for body size
+    - Flexible TD: DRC functions are parameters, not hard-coded (two-parameter log-logistic by default)
+    - Arbitrary number of chemical stressors
+    - Mixture toxicity simulated based on Independent Action

-- Functions to facilitate model input / output handling, e.g. converting ODE solution output to tidy dataframe
+- Functions to facilitate model input / output handling, e.g. converting ODE solution output to tidy data frame

 ## Quickstart